This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

 This potato salad is one I come back to again and again.
-It’s simple, comforting, and hits all the right notes—creamy, flavorful, and made with just one potato.
-It’s the kind of recipe that feels just right when you want something easy and satisfying.
+It’s simple, comforting, and hits all the right notes – creamy, flavorful, and made with just one potato.

-If you enjoy this one, you might also like these single serving salads: Macaroni Salad for a classic creamy side, crunchy Broccoli Salad, bold Mexican Street Corn Salad, or Chicken Salad for a protein-packed option.
+If you enjoy this one, you might also like these single serving salads: creamy macaroni salad for one, fresh broccoli salad for one, bold Mexican street corn salad for one, or chicken salad for one for a protein-packed option.

 If you have any leftover ingredients from this small batch potato salad recipe, check out our Leftover Ingredients Recipe Finder.

 - Potato: Use a medium russet potato (7 to 8.5 ounces) or red potatoes.
 Bake russets for the best texture; boil red potatoes since they hold their shape and have a creamy texture.
 Got extras?
-Use them in Twice Baked Potato Casserole, Clam Chowder or Hungarian Goulash.
+Use them in a small twice baked potato casserole, clam chowder for one or single serving Hungarian goulash.

 - Onion and Celery: Add crunch and flavor.
-Also great in Split Pea Soup, Chicken and Dumplings, and Tomato Sauce.
+Also great in split pea soup for one, single serving chicken and dumplings, and a small batch of tomato sauce.

 - Mayonnaise: Swap with Greek yogurt or sour cream for a lighter, tangier version.